infoxiao/nyccss/README.md

 We started out in early 2019 as a series of happy hours and will expand into other types of events soon (e.g., interviews).

 ### News
+**Jan 9, 2019**: Expect the Jan happy hour to be around Tue, Jan 21.

 **Nov 23, 2019**: Holiday edition happy hour on Dec 3rd, 2019, 6:30-9pm @ The Standard Biergarten!
 Tell us about the things and achivements you want to celebrate 🎉🥳!

 ### Join